 Have there been any other improvements made to the Hall?

 Two years ago, longtime San Diegans and Symphony supporters, the Grosvenor Family, made a significant donation to renovate the antiquated musicians’ lounge, which is located directly under the stage.
 The result is the state-of-the-art Grosvenor Family Musicians Center, which includes a new musicians’ lounge, dressing rooms, locker rooms and soundproof practice rooms where musicians can rehearse privately.
 Joan and Irwin Jacobs are responsible for the Jacobs Administrative Center, an architectural gem above Symphony Hall that houses the Symphony’s administrative offices.
 The Jacobs’ are also responsible for the Hall’s balcony handrails and upper and lower lobby refurbishments.
 Copley Symphony Hall is ADA-compliant.

-Before Copley Symphony Hall, where did the San Diego Symphony perform?
+Before the Jacobs Music Center, where did the San Diego Symphony perform?

 The San Diego Symphony performed in a variety of venues including the Grand Ballroom of the US Grant Hotel where the Symphony gave its very first performance on December 6, 1910.
 Other venues have included the Spreckels Theatre, San Diego High School Russ Auditorium, Hoover High School Auditorium, Ford Bowl in Balboa Park and the Civic Theatre.
 Summer Pops venues include San Diego State University Amphitheatre, Hospitality Point at Mission Bay, Navy Pier and the current summer site, Embarcadero Marina Park South.